Pakistan... The Roof of the World to the civilizations of the Indus Valley

 Special trip notes and trip grade: Moderately Rigorous Touring:

 Anyone joining this trip must understand that in many places the tourist infrastructure (roads, restaurants and bathrooms) is very primitive.
 Some days are long and hard and the level of services will not match those offered in most tourist locations.
 Elevations vary from 5,000’ up to 10,000’.
 The hotels and lodges are comfortable but some lack the usual luxuries of the west.
 Security checkpoints can sometimes be annoying but one has to be flexible, and patient.
 Many roads are in a bad state of repair and hence journeys can be long and tiring.
 By signing up for this tour, participants are acknowledging their full understanding and acceptance of all terms and conditions and are admitting that they are in good physical and mental health and are equipped with an open mind, a sense of adventure and a tolerant and patient spirit to cope with the tour.
+There is a possibility that we may use a flight from Islamabad to Gilgit on October 29 and/or a flight from Gilgit to Islamabad on November 04, which may eliminate some of the very long drive days.
+The flights are subject to operation based on weather conditions.

 View Tour Itinerary